Performance Requirements

 Identify and avoid participating in what a reasonable person would conclude involves an actual, potential, or perceived conflict of interest.
 Conflict of interest situations can include but are not limited to

-- providing benefits to another person or receiving any benefits for the purpose of inducing a patient/client referral; referrals must be based on patient/client need,
+- providing benefits to another person or receiving any benefits for the purpose of inducing a patient/client referral; referrals must be based on patient/client needs,

 - influencing patients’/clients’ choice of service options and/or providers for personal gain, and